 Values Indicate annual cumulative change in average species centroid depth in meters - for example, a value of -5 indicates the species centroid moving deeper by 5m.

-Description of Time Series: Between 2014 and 2019 the average species water column depth shift shows no significant trend.
+Description of Time Series: Between 2016 and 2021 the average species water column depth shift shows a significant downward trend, indicating the distribution moved deeper.

 Indicator Source Information: